ds7389/CS_6233-Introduction_to_OS-Rearch_Project/README.md

-There are two notebooks in this project and the Extended Abstract.
+There are two notebooks in this project and the Extended Abstract along with the slides for the video presentation.

 CS_GY-6233_Intro_to_OS.pdf is the Extended Abstract.

+ds7389-Intro_to_OS-Presentation.pdf is the collection of slides used for the video recorded presentation.

 PULL_NIST_Data.ipynb is used to query the NIST NVD API and pull the needed data, and then output as a json file.